13 Top Reasons to Visit Greece (Updated 2024)

 7. Greek Food

-One Greek family of four told us that they use about 3kg of olive oil per fortnight.
+One Greek family told us that they use about 3kg of olive oil per fortnight.
 So it is hardly surprising to learn that Greece is also one of the world’s top three olive oil-producing countries.

 greek salad with feta cheese, olives and tomatoes